Overview

 Certifications and professional designations

-SAIT will also provide an official result letter for each of the eight courses completed, which you can submit with your application to write the ABSA First Class exams A1, A2, A3, A4, B1, B2, B3, and B4.
+SAIT will also provide an official result letter for each course completed, which you can submit with your application to write the ABSA First Class exams A1, A2, A3, A4, B1, B2, B3, and B4.

 Power Engineering certification requirements and transfer provisions vary by province and territory across Canada.
 Check with the regulatory authority in your desired work location for details: